About the project (2025-2026)

 About the Solo Piano Jazz Suite ‘Clarity of Vision’

-As I look back in my early notes of September 2018, after some five years of relentless playing, improvising, composing and arranging on the piano, I noticed that I already wanted to name the three parts of my Stage 6 Jazz Suite ‘Sense of Purpose’, ‘Sense of Direction’ and ‘Sense of Urgency’ respectively.
-But apparently I skipped these designations, because the three actual parts (solo, jazz trio and bonus respectively) of my jazz suite wouldn’t actually fit these names.
+As I look back in my early notes of September 2018, after some five years of continuous playing, improvising, composing and arranging on the piano, I noticed that I already wanted to name the three parts of my Stage 6 Jazz Suite ‘Sense of Purpose’, ‘Sense of Direction’ and ‘Sense of Urgency’.
+But ultimately I skipped these designations, because the three actual parts (solo, jazz trio and bonus respectively) of my jazz suite didn’t actually fit these designations.
 But now, finally, they do.

 Clarity of Vision